No Sweat First Bet Up to $400!

 Play Now

 With the current state of Canadian politics, the events down south, and the court of public opinion, it’s an open and shut case why Justin Trudeau decided to dip earlier this year.
 Historically, Canadian politics have been a revolving door of exes—switching back and forth between the Liberals and Conservatives, hoping one of them has magically improved.
-As fate would have it—or rather, the Canada betting odds would suggest—the Conservative Party is favoured to succeed the Liberals, with Pierre Poilievre’s chances of winning looking high.
+As fate would have it—or rather, the Canadian election odds would suggest—the Conservative Party is favoured to succeed the Liberals, with Pierre Poilievre’s chances of winning looking high.
+But there’s still hope for the Liberals with Mark Carney now at the helm as the newly elected Liberal party leader and current Prime Minister of Canada.

 Although there is inherently a losing side to every election, you can win big—even if your party leader doesn’t—by betting on the next Canadian federal election.
 As a Canadian voter and bettor, you’re in a unique position to tip the 45th Canadian election odds—both with your ballot and bet slip.